-Before the Eighth European Conference on Tobacco and Health (ECTOH) in 2020 countries should:
+Before the Ninth European Conference on Tobacco and Health (ECToH) in 2023, countries should:

-Implement at least the six priority measures described in the introduction; a comprehensive tobacco control policy is an obligation under Article 4 of the WHO Framework Convention on Tobacco Control (FCTC).
+Implement at least the six World Bank priority measures; a comprehensive tobacco control policy is an obligation under Article 4 of the WHO Framework Convention on Tobacco Control (FCTC).

 Spend a minimum of €2 per capita per year on tobacco control.

-Implement the FCTC Article 6 guidelines on tobacco taxation and adopt a new EU tax directive in 2018, which should result in significant tax increases and smaller tax differences between cigarettes and hand rolled tobacco.
+Implement the FCTC Article 6 guidelines on tobacco taxation and revise the EU Tobacco Tax Directive in 2020, which should result in significant tax increases and smaller tax differences between cigarettes and hand-rolled tobacco.